 - Before immediately jumping to respond to a question or comment, take a moment to reflect on your words.
 Not only will this help you to craft a more articulate response, it will also incite the attention of others.
 People will begin to notice that you take time, energy, and thought into answering a question — and that you are not simply blurting out the first thing that pops into your mind.

 - This is an especially important tip during a job interview or a first-time meeting with a client.
 It creates a positive first impression that you are a thoughtful, conscious individual.
 This first impression will inform your professional relationships and will work to your advantage.

 Silence speaks for itself.

 When you are silent, in no way does it mean you are not communicating.
 The next time you are not talking, pay close attention to how you may be speaking without words.

 - Body language, even when standing still, says a lot about you and your attitude.
 Are you standing with slouched shoulders, arms crossed, or fidgeting?
 If so, others may perceive you as bored or apathetic.
 Or, is your posture aligned, your shoulders back, and hands on your hips or at your sides?
 This suggests you are confident, prepared, and alert.

 - When listening to someone, eye contact is key to let that person know that you are interested in and engaged with what they are saying.
 If you are truly listening but your eyes are wandering around the room, the speaker might suspect your indifference.

-Your professional image speaks volumes about you.
+- Just like silence speaks volumes, your professional image speaks volumes about you too.
 If you do not take the time to polish your image by paying attention to dress codes, fit and cut of clothing, age-appropriate attire, and grooming, your image can silently override anything you have to say – no matter how articulate you are.